 Importance of empathy

-Head of School Bud Lichtenstein feels deeply about this issue, addressing it frequently in his blog and with his actions.
+The staff at The Raleigh School feels deeply about this issue, addressing it frequently in the classroom and in the community.

 Each service activity, from preschool to fifth-grade, builds toward the goal of revealing the joys of service.
 At our school, part of the goal is to teach children how to serve, how to be connected to community so they are not adrift later.
 This empathy, this connection to others, this ability to serve, is as valuable as the other things they are taught.